Divan009/Microsoft-Azure-ML-Scholarship/README.md

 - **number of random splits per node** - the number of splits to use when building each node of the tree
 - **minimum number of samples per leaf node** - this controls the minimum number of cases that are required to create any terminal node in a tree

+## Supervised Learning: Regression
+_In a regression problem, the **output is numerical or continuous**._

+**Regression on tabular data**: The data is available in the form of rows and columns, potentially originating from a wide variety of data sources.
+**Regression on image or sound data**: Training data consists of images/sounds whose numerical scores are already known.
+Several steps need to be performed during the preparation phase to transform images/sounds into numerical vectors accepted by the algorithms.
+**Regression on text data**: Training data consists of texts whose numerical scores are already known.
+Several steps need to be performed during the preparation phase to transform text into numerical vectors accepted by the algorithms.

 # Applications of ML